pszczeszynski/BattleBotsSim/RobotController/Readme.md

 Open RobotController dir in vscode

+Make sure you have the Cmake Tools Extension installed

 Ctrl + Shift + P -> Cmake Select kit -> Amd64 (or whichever is you)

 Then Ctrl + Shift + P -> Cmake Configure